apache/shardingsphere/docs/document/content/features/distsql/_index.en.md

 Resource & Rule Query Language, is responsible for the query of resources and rules.

 ### RAL
-Resource & Rule Administration Language, is responsible for the added-on administrator features of hint, transaction type switch, sharding execute planning, etc.
+Resource & Rule Administration Language, is responsible for hint, circuit breaker, configuration import and export, scaling control and other management functions.

+### RUL
+Resource Utility Language, is responsible for SQL parsing, SQL formatting, preview execution plan, etc.

 ## Impact on the System